v-rim/triloc/README.md

 # triloc

-A project to localize an object in 3D space using multiple camera feeds and predict its trajectory.
+A library for localizing points in space using triangulation.

 Currently a work in progress.